 In term two the MA students and faculty will travel to Canada to participate in the Toronto International Charrette.
 This is an annual Institute Without Boundaries event that brings together 200 plus students, faculty and industry experts from organisations around the world.
 The goal of each charrette will be for participants to design detailed project proposals that respond to the major themes of the current Institute Without Boundaries major project.

 Graduates will be prepared to work at a strategic level across a broad range of sectors.
-Recent graduates are employed as service designers, design researchers and design strategists in a wide variety of sectors, in Ireland and abroad; tech companies, financial services, non-for profits; government and private organisations, cultural institutions or their own enterprise or consulting service.
+Recent graduates are employed as service designers, design researchers and design strategists in a wide variety of sectors, in Ireland and abroad; tech companies, financial services, non-for profits; government organisations and their own enterprise or consulting service.